Higher-Form Anomalies on Lattices: 1-form symmetry in (2+1)D

 \begin{enumerate} \item Let us consider a disk region $R$ of the triangulation $\Lambda$.
 We take the size of $R$ to be large in the mesoscopic lattice $\Lambda$. $R$ is a collection of 2-simplices inside a disk region, see Fig.~\ref{fig:duallattice} (b).
 Since $U(\epsilon)$ is a finite-depth circuit, one can choose a restriction of $U(\epsilon)$ within $R$, which we denote by $U_R(\epsilon)$.
 In particular, we consider the following form of $U_R(\epsilon)$,

 where $p\in R$ denotes the plaquettes along the boundary $\partial R$, and we choose a restriction $W_{p;R}$ of the Gauss law operator. $p\in\text{Int}(R)$ denotes the plaquettes inside the region, where $W_p$'s are not truncated.
 A pair of operators $W_{p;R}$ at neighboring plaquettes along the boundary $\partial R$ no longer commute with each other.
-Therefore, we are fixing an ordering of operators to define the product $\prod_{p\in \partial R}$, such that $U_R(\epsilon)$ is still interpreted as a finite-depth circuit.
-Later in Sec.~\ref{subsec:redundancy}, we will see that the anomaly index is independent of possible ambiguities to define $U_R(\eps)$, i.e., the ordering in the product and choices of truncations to define $W_{p;R}$.
+Therefore, we are fixing an ordering of operators to define the product $\prod_{p\in \partial R}$.\footnote{Due to mesoscopic nature of the lattice $\hat\Lambda$, $U_R(\epsilon)$ is a finite-depth circuit with any choice of ordering in the product.} Later in Sec.~\ref{subsec:redundancy}, we will see that the anomaly index is independent of possible ambiguities to define $U_R(\eps)$, i.e., the ordering in the product and choices of truncations to define $W_{p;R}$.

 We then define an operator

 which has a support within a thin strip along $\partial R$.
 Here we note that the subscripts $ \epsilon_{jk}, g_{jkl} $ are not related to the simplices of $ \Lambda $ or to any 2d space.
 Rather, they serve as fictitious labels.
 As we will see in Sec.~\ref{sec:graphical} and Sec.~\ref{sec:higher}, these subscripts are useful for providing a graphical representation of the procedure and for facilitating generalizations to higher dimensions.